BerryYoghurt/IE-extension-AsiaCrypt/README.md

 ## If you are on a UNIX-like system, you will get a slightly higher quality if you do the following:
 1. Go to IE-extension-backend/jpeg-9f.
-2. Run `configure`.
+2. Check install.txt to see how to install it for your system.
+Note that we apply a small modification on the original jpeg-9f library, so we need this local compilation step.

-3. Run `make`.
+Generally, on Mac, you will need to rename some files and run `make`.
+On Linux, you will need to first run `./configure` and **then** run `make`.

-## If you are on Windows or face trouble successfully compiling jpeg-9f:
+## If you are on Windows or otherwise face trouble successfully compiling jpeg-9f:
 The code has an all-Python alternative.
 Just delete the directory `IE-extension-backend/jpeg-9f`.